mindmotivate/multicloudclass/AWS-LB-Tutorial.md

 This process ensures that all traffic to the backend servers is routed through the load balancer.
 This helps to improve the security and reliability of the backend servers.

 > Note: The load balancer can be configured to use *HTTPS* instead of *HTTP*.
 This is a more secure way to communicate with the backend servers.
-However, it will > require the backend servers to be configured with SSL certificates.
+However, it will require the backend servers to be configured with SSL certificates.

-# But what if one of the Backend Servers wants to communicate witht the WWW?:
+# But what if one of the "Backend Servers" wants to communicate with the Public Internet?:

 Glad you you asked!
 This is where the NAT Gateway comes into play.
 NAT stands for Network Address Translation.
 It is a method of mapping an IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.

-If a server in a private subnet wants to communicate with the web it must go through the NAT gateway first.
+If a server in a private subnet wants to communicate with the web, it must go through the NAT gateway first.
 This is because the server does not have a public IP address and cannot communicate directly with the web.
 The NAT gateway will translate the server's private IP address to a public IP address.
 The server will then use this public IP address to communicate with the web via an Internet Gateway.

 Although the internet gateway and NAT gateway are two different services, you can use them together in your VPC architecture.
 The internet gateway would be used to route traffic between your VPC and the internet.
 The NAT gateway would be used to route traffic between private subnets and the internet.